koltrast/kzine_bot/README.md

 kzine_bot
 =========

-Reddit bot that posts news from KZINE (and potentially other sources).
+Reddit bot that posts news from http://www.kzine.se/ (and potentially other sources).